transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission-gui.md

 ## Where to go next

-- For the CLI view of the same concepts (defining `task.yaml`, registering tasks, and queuing jobs interactively or non‑interactively), see **`task-submission-cli.md`**.
+- For the CLI view of the same concepts (defining `task.yaml`, registering tasks, and queuing jobs interactively or non‑interactively), see [this link](task-submission-cli.md).
-- For details on adding minimal lab SDK calls inside your own training scripts so they log into the jobs created by these tasks, see **`task-submission-existing-scripts.md`**.
+- For details on adding minimal lab SDK calls inside your own training scripts so they log into the jobs created by these tasks, check [this link](task-submission-existing-scripts.md).
-- For concrete sweep examples, see **`task-submission-advanced.md`**.
+- For concrete sweep examples, check [this](task-submission-advanced.md).